Aptomi/k8s-app-engine/docs/language.md

 ```

 In the example shown below, the team who runs the wordpress application wants to rely on an external database, and have modified their bundle definition to
-use a special **contract component**, which points to a contract instead of the code:
+use a special **service component**, which points to a service instead of the code:
 ```yaml
 - kind: bundle
   metadata: